Matching while Learning

+Each worker has the opportunity to do at most one job during each time period of their lifetime.
+We assume that in each time period a mass $\mu_j> 0 $ of jobs of type $j$ arrive to be matched to workers; each job lives for only a single time period; {we call $\mu_j$ the \emph{capacity constraint} of job type $j$}.
+The platform's {\em matching policy} determines how workers are matched to jobs; we elaborate further on matching policies below.

+We assume that type uncertainty exists only for workers; i.e., the platform knows the types of arriving jobs exactly, but only knows that each newly arrived worker has type drawn i.i.d. from $\rho$ and needs to learn the types of workers.
+We also assume that the arrival rates of jobs $(\mu_j)_{j \in \cJ}$ and the distribution of worker types $(\rho_i)_{i \in \cI}$ are known to the platform.

 {\bf Matching and the payoff matrix}.
-If a mass of workers of type $i$ is matched to a mass of jobs of type $j$, we assume that a fraction $A(i,j)$ of this mass of matches generates a reward of 1 (per unit mass), while a fraction $1 - A(i,j)$ generates a reward of zero (per unit mass).
-This formal specification is meant to capture a large-system model in a setting where matches between type $i$ workers and type $j$ jobs generate a Bernoulli($A(i,j)$) payoff.
-We do not concern ourselves with the division of payoffs between workers and employers in this paper; instead we assume that the platform's goal is to maximize the total rate of payoff generation.\footnote{This would be the case, e.g., in a platform where the operator takes a fixed percentage of the total payoff generated from a match.} We call the matrix $A$ the {\em payoff matrix}; throughout, we assume that no two rows of $A$ are identical.\footnote{This mild requirement simply ensures that it is possible, in principle, to distinguish between each pair of worker types.}
+If a worker of type $i \in \cI$ is matched to a job of type $j \in \cJ$, then the resulting match, independent of everything else, generates a Bernoulli reward with success probability $A(i,j) \in [0,1]$.
+The matrix $A$ thus characterizes compatibility between workers and jobs.
+We call the matrix $A$ the {\em payoff matrix}.
+Throughout, we assume that no two rows of $A$ are identical.
+(This mild requirement simply ensures that it is possible, in principle, to distinguish between each pair of worker types.)
+As we will only be concerned with the long-run rate of payoff generation, we do not concern ourselves with the division of this payoff between workers and employers.
+We assume that realized payoffs are observed by the platform.

-A key assumption in our work is that the platform {\em knows} the matrix $A$.
-In particular, we are considering a platform that has enough aggregate information to understand compatibility between different worker and job types; however, for any {\em given} worker newly arriving to the platform, the platform does not know the worker's type.
-Thus, from the perspective of the platform, there will be uncertainty in payoffs in each period because although the platform knows that a given mass of workers of type $i$ exist in the platform, the identity of the workers of type $i$ is not known.

-We define an ``empty'' job type $\kappa$, such that all worker types matched to $\kappa$ generate zero reward, i.e., $A(i,\kappa) = 0$ for all $i$.
+For ease of exposition, we define an ``empty'' job type $\kappa$, such that all worker types matched to $\kappa$ generate zero reward, i.e., $A(i,\kappa) = 0$ for all $i$.